 The National Highway Traffic Safety Administration (NHTSA) has partnered with a research and technology group called Driver Alcohol Detection System for Safety (DADSS) in an effort to combat drunken driving.
 This research group is currently investigating unobtrusive systems that can quickly and accurately measure the blood alcohol level of the driver of a car, either through touch or breath.
 DADSS envisions that these systems would be like other add-on security features in cars, such as automatic braking systems and lane-departure warnings, and predicts that the systems could save thousands of lives every year.

-If you’ve been injured by a car accident with a negligent or dangerous driver in Southern California, find out if you have a claim for money damages by contacting the knowledgeable and skilled Palmdale personal injury lawyers at the Kistler Law Firm for a free consultation on your case, at 661-206-6990.
+If you’ve been injured by a car accident with a negligent or dangerous driver in Southern California, find out if you have a claim for money damages by contacting a knowledgeable and skilled Palmdale car accident attorney at the Kistler Law Firm for a free consultation on your case, at 661-206-6990.